skrikl/ThankYouEthanBrown/readme.md

 ## Chapter7
 1. Variables can be in certain `scope`, `visibility`, and `execution context`.
 There are `global scope`, `block scope`, `function scope`.
-2. Function's visibility area include varibles, that were defined before this function definition.
+2. Function's visibility area include variables, that were defined before this function definition.
 3.  `Variable masking` happens, when you have the variables with the same name in nested blocks.
-You can't call the variable from the outer block, when you are inside the inner block even though both of these variables are in scope.
+You can't call the variable from the outer block when you are inside the inner block even though both of these variables are in scope.
-4.  `Closure` is ?
+4. Function definitions are hoisted, function expressions are not.
 5.
 6.
 7.